In this porting guide, you can find information about the basic workflows for porting your phone numbers.

 During the porting window, the losing carrier will release the number(s) and Talkdesk will receive them and ensure they have the correct back-end configuration.

 Nonetheless, you can proceed in advance when Talkdesk announced the porting date.
-The numbers will be available at your account and you can ensure they have the right set up in advance of the porting date:
+The numbers will be available in your account and you can ensure they have the right setup in advance of the porting date:

 - Update the number(s) friendly name(s).